hpc/charliecloud/doc-src/ch-fromhost_desc.rst

 appreciate the help provided by Shane Canon and Doug Jacobsen during our implementation of :code:`--cray-mpi`.

+We appreciate the advice of Ryan Olson at nVidia on implementing :code:`--nvidia`.

 ..
 LocalWords:  libmpi libmpich nvidia